EDUCATION & EVENTS

 Q: Is Blue Cross reimbursing for specimen collection fees (CMS codes G2023/G2024)?

-For billing guidance regarding COVID-19 tests and associated lab billing codes, please refer to the COVID-19 Coding Guide.
+For billing guidance regarding COVID-19 tests and associated lab billing codes, please refer to our COVID-19 Testing page.

 Q: Is there more information on how/when to use diagnosis code U07.1 for the novel coronavirus?